 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Note: this medication should not be used for women or children.
+AVODART should not be used for the prevention or treatment of prostate cancer.